AnonymousX86/database-generator/README.md

 ## Purpose

-Web application should generate `.sql` files with database creation script or work on existing MySQL/MariaDB (for example XAMPP MariaDB server) database server.
+Web application should generate `.sql` files with database creation script.

 See simple docs below.